magnumnighthawk/langchain_playground/README.md

 - Added a new feature for generating recipe suggestions based on user preferences.
 - Integrated YouTube search for relevant recipe videos.
+- Instructions for running the program in Jupyter Notebook.

 ## Contributing